Whether you are a part-time blogger or a full-time blogger, you should produce content that has proven to work and will work.

-It is better off jotting down a few titles before writing your article.
+It is better to jot down a few titles before writing your article.
 Only for this article, I have already created 10+ slightly different titles.
-I will test each one of them to find the most effective title that will grab the attention of search visitors and social media influencers.
+I will test each of them to find the most effective title to grab the attention of search visitors and social media influencers.

-If you know how SEO and content marketing work, improving website traffic is not hard.
+Improving website traffic is not hard if you know how SEO and content marketing work.
 These days, content theft is a big reason that causes to penalize many websites. (duplicate content penalty)

-For driving traffic to your website, the best way I recommend is to spy traffic and keywords stats of your competitors.
+To drive traffic to your website, I recommend the best way to spy traffic and keyword stats of your competitors.
 After identifying your real competitors and finding their top organic keywords, creating a high-quality article that gets the attention of even your competitor is the guaranteed way to drive targeted traffic that converts.

-I am using this “website traffic spy” method for a few months.
+I have used this “website traffic spy” method for a few months.
 I am stunned by how those posts performed within the first few months.
 So, when do you use this technique to spy and steal website traffic from your competitors?